Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 Let them choose band colors

-Be patient during first few days
+Be patient in the first few days

 15. Are there risks in getting braces at age 8?

-Work with experienced orthodontists
+Employ experienced orthodontists

 Monitor oral hygiene closely